BUCK-LCO-NCI/DivProt/README.md

 # DivProt
-Simple alignment method for divergent proteins based on amino acid sequence and predicted structure, producing figures that map divergent proteins in proximal phyologentic space.
+Simple alignment method for divergent proteins based on amino acid sequence and predicted structure, producing figures that map divergent proteins in proximal phylogenetic space.

-DivProt works by iteritevly aligning sequences, storing the scores (bitscore, e-value, or alignment score for amino acids, and alignment score for secondary structure) in a matrix, and producing figures (eatmap, phylogenetic tress, and networks) to help visualise evolutionary relationships.
+DivProt works by iteratively aligning sequences, storing the scores (bitscore, e-value, or alignment score for amino acids, and alignment score for secondary structure) in a matrix, and producing figures (heatmap, phylogenetic tress, and networks) to help visualise evolutionary relationships.

 For the amino acid method, DivProt uses PSI-BLAST to pull conserved amino acid domains between the input sequences.
-For secondary structure, DivProt utilizes Porter5 [https://github.com/mircare/Porter5] to predict structure (using either HHBLITS or both PSI-BLAST and HHBLITS) and custom aligns with [either blomsum62 or custom scoring with account to phred score caluculated from Porter5 output confidence in assignment]
+For secondary structure, DivProt utilizes Porter5 [https://github.com/mircare/Porter5] to predict structure (using either HHBLITS or both PSI-BLAST and HHBLITS) and custom aligns with [either blomsum62 or custom scoring with account to phred score calculated from Porter5 output confidence in assignment]

 This is compiled to work on the NIH's Biowulf cluster, and will need adjusting to run locally.
 When running on biowulf, call an interactive session to avoid any jobs being killed if they take up too much memory.